| |

 - lpszProxyUser

-- A pointer to the user name used to authenticate the client on
+- The user name used to authenticate the client on

 the proxy server.
 Not all proxy servers require this information;